Kimserey/BlogArchive/gradientdescent.md

 Today, we saw what Gradient descent was about.
 What we did was to start from a problem which was to approximate a non-linear function representing supermarket expenses to a straight line (first degree function).
-To do that, we used the `least square` to calculate the error and __programatically minimised it using Gradient descent__.
+To do that, we used the `least squares` to calculate the error and __programatically minimised it using Gradient descent__.
 We saw in details how to use Gradient descent to converge to a minima (or a maxima - by inversing the sign in the thetha iterations, we can converge to a maxima).
 Hope you enjoyed reading this post as much as I enjoyed writing it.
 As always if you have any comments, leave it here or hit me on Twitter [https://twitter.com/Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!